 In 1991, the State Water Board adopted two statewide water quality control plans, the Inland Surface Waters Plan and the Enclosed Bays and Estuaries Plan.
 In 1994, litigation led to the rescission of both of these plans and California was left without water quality standards for many priority pollutants.
 To reestablish water quality criteria for these priority pollutants, and to effectively bring California into compliance with the federal regulations, the United States Environmental Protection Agency (U.S. EPA) promulgated the California Toxics Rule (CTR) in May 2000 (40 C.F.R. § 131.38).

 In March 2000, the State Water Board adopted the SIP.
-The SIP implements criteria for priority toxic pollutants contained in the CTR as well as other priority toxic pollutant criteria in the National Toxics Rule (NTR) and water quality objectives in the Basin plans.
+The SIP implements criteria for priority toxic pollutants contained in the CTR as well as other priority toxic pollutant criteria in the National Toxics Rule (NTR) and water quality objectives in the basin plans.
 The SIP applies to discharges of toxic pollutants into the inland surface waters, enclosed bays, and estuaries of California.

 Section 303 of the Clean Water Act requires states to hold public hearings for review of water quality standards at least once every three years.
 In October 2002, the State Water Board solicited comments on potential revisions to the SIP.
 In December 2002, approximately 313 comments were received from 26 individuals and organizations.
 The State Water Board staff reviewed, carefully considered, and responded to all comments received.